 “We don’t think the regime is serious with agreeing to the cease-fire, since more than 200 people are martyred every day by the government’s forces,” Malek Kurdi said.

 It’s foolish to expect a total cease-fire, said Aram Nerguizian, a Middle East expert at the Center for Strategic and International Studies in Washington.
-A cease-fire in this context is about a larger goal of getting most rebel brigades and al-Assad forces to halt or reduce the killing.
+Killing is going to continue sporadically, he said.
+A cease-fire in this context is about a larger goal of getting most rebel brigades and al-Assad forces to temporarily stop or reduce the killing.